-Levels of Achievement
+Levels of achievement

 The certification process

 Certification criteria is updated every year.
 Because the program is focused on school community engagement in environmental education and practices, schools must apply for certification every year.
-To be assessed for certification schools must successfully complete the application which consists of:
+To be assessed for certification, schools must successfully complete the application which consists of:

-- An online certification application (must claim a minimum of 50 points)
+- an online certification application (must claim a minimum of 50 points)

-- provide portfolio documents to support the application (paper or uploaded)
+- portfolio documents to support the application

 - January 31st: Input results from the Initial EcoReviews (questions 2.1-2.9 and 3.1-3.10) into the application.